Technical textile: Medtech (medical textiles)

 A disposable glove made of nitrile rubber.
 These gloves are often used during medical examinations and procedures to reduce the risk of cross-contamination and germ dissemination.

-Medical textiles are the textile materials such as fibers, yarns and fabrics that supports medtech (area of application) with healthcare, hygiene, infection control, barrier materials, polymeric Implants, medical devices and smart technologies.
-The medical textiles helps with variety of products in handling medical practices and procedures such as treating an injury and dealing with a medical environment or situation.
-Medical textiles also includes fibers for growing human organic tissues.
+Medical textiles are the textile materials such as fibers, yarns and fabrics that support medtech (area of application) with healthcare, hygiene, infection control, barrier materials, polymeric Implants, medical devices and smart technologies.
+The medical textiles help with a variety of products in handling medical practices and procedures such as treating an injury and dealing with a medical environment or situation.
+Medical textiles also include fibers for growing human organic tissues.

 Medical textiles offer laminated and coated materials for various gowns for better protection from infections, fluids such as PPE gowns for doctors, nurses, hospital staff and gowns worn by healthcare personnel as personal protective equipment, patient gowns and surgical and isolation gowns.
 The technical textiles for medical use also help in providing facemasks, FFP2 facial mask, surgical clothing and drapes, disposable nitrile gloves, goggles or visors, head caps, long shoe covers hoods, various wound care assistance such as bandages and dressings, and compression garments, etc. Medical textiles integrated with smart technologies provide remote contact between doctor and a user.

 In the United States, medical gowns are medical devices regulated by the FDA.
 Surgical isolation gowns are regulated by the FDA as a Class II medical device that require a 510(k) premarket notification, but non-surgical gowns are Class I devices exempt from premarket review.
 Surgical gowns only require protection of the front of the body due to the controlled nature of surgical procedures, while surgical isolation gowns and non-surgical gowns require protection over nearly the entire gown.
 During the Ebola crisis of 2014, the WHO published a rapid advice guideline on PPE coveralls.